hyosung11/OSSD/NOTES.md

   - more flexible, possibly modular construction
   - Adoption by larger community can help build customers' confidence about the products durability and stability

+##### Education

+- Childhood Education (Public Systems)
+  - large amount of available teaching resources at little or no cost
+  - wide range of areas available for using, operating and system administration, and programming
+  - students do not become locked into vendor products
+  - school systems do not have to pay for expensive software, even at a discount
+  - generally lower hardware costs, and easier to use old hardware
+  - students learn the skills they need in the workforce
+  - unleashes student creativity, and is more fun!

 ### Lab Exercises 3.0